 I had a chat about all of this with my Dad and before I could say “Dad can I have a camera” he’d gone to Dixon’s and bought me a Canon EOS 300D (6.3 megapixels) with a plastic lens and I started shooting the weddings of friends and colleagues, finally leaving TV for good in 2005 when I had 68 weddings in the diary.

 So, there’s a little story and a photo of me on the back step of my Dad’s camper van to go with it.

 * After watching Alien I lost my desire for space travel but I did give my Son the middle name “Armstrong” after Neil, the first Man on the Moon.

 Our wedding ceremony took place in Central Park near to the Bow Bridge.
-Later we drank Pickle Backs and ate Greek food in the East Village.
-Everything got a little blurry after that.
-Perfect.
+Later we drank Pickle-Backs and ate Greek food in the East Village.

 The photo: Dodging traffic, anything for the shot.
 If you would like a photo like this give me plenty of notice in advance so I can upgrade my insurance : )

 Head of common sense